seb-berger/libordpat/README.md

 This is **libordpat** [1], a cross-platform software library for extracting and encoding ordinal patterns [2] from time series.
 It was successfully tested to run on **Windows**, **macOS** and **GNU/Linux**.
-It is written to be easily portable to other platforms as well, should such need ever arise.
+It is designed to be easily portable to other platforms as well, should such need ever arise.
 Apart from being a C function library, **libordpat** can also be used from within **MATLAB**, as well as **GNU Octave** and **NumPy/Python**.

 ## 1.1.
 Ordinal Patterns

 The ordinal pattern of an m-tuple of real numbers (x[1], x[2], ..., x[m]) describes how the tuple elements relate to one another in terms of position and value.
 For example, it holds for the tuple of natural numbers (17, 7, 8) that *"there are three elements, the first is the greatest, the second is the least"*.
 Thus, its ordinal pattern can be represented by a tuple of ranks (3, 1, 2).
 Its length m ϵ {2, 3, ... } is called the *order* of the ordinal pattern, and for a given order m, there are m! pairwise distinct ordinal patterns.

 **libordpat** assigns to each ordinal pattern an integer number in {0, 1, ..., m!}, such that the lexicographical sorting order of the tuple of ranks is preserved.
 For instance, the mapping applied for m = 3 is: